mlk5060/chrest_5/README.md

 ## Contributors ##

+This repository is maintained by [Peter Lane](http://peterlane.info).

-The original design and ideas behind Chrest were created by [Fernand Gobet](www.brunel.ac.uk/~hsstffg/).
+The original design and ideas behind CHREST were created by [Fernand Gobet](http://www.brunel.ac.uk/~hsstffg/).

 The emotions module was created by [Marvin Schiller](http://www.marvin-schiller.de/).